Ioway Creek (Ames, Iowa)

 Ioway Creek is a 41.5 mi tributary of the South Skunk River in central Iowa in the United States.
 It flows into the South Skunk in the southern part the city of Ames near 42.011°N 93.596°W.

-Originally named Squaw Creek, it was officially renamed by the U.S. Board on Geographic Names on February 11, 2021.
+Originally named Squaw Creek, after an ethnic slur used to refer to an Indigenous woman, it was officially renamed by the U.S. Board on Geographic Names on February 11, 2021.